 Don’t worry though; our beds and lodging accommodations are more comfortable than a cave or an igloo.
 While we enjoy unique experience just as much as the next person, we also like getting a good night sleep.
 That’s why we upgraded all of our mattresses.

 Where we hang our unique hat is on unparalleled user experience.
-At International Traveler’s House we provide two free meals every single day.
-We admire the AirBnB hosts who serve up scrumptious breakfasts.
-We have yet to see one that fully takes on dinner as well.
+At International Traveler’s House we provide free breakfast every single day.

 Thirdly, our brand was founded on the principle of interacting and learning about other cultures.
 A hostel environment brings together people from all over the country and the world.